 Research assignments are no longer limited to typed text.
 Therefore, you should be aware of the alternative assignment formats, as well as software needed to produce them.
 Possible alternative formats to consider include:

 - Power Point presentation

 - Web pages

-If you are unfamiliar with these technologies or software applications UB's Office of Educational Innovation & Assessment offers workshops that are available to all members of the university.
-Cybraries, located within the libraries, offer a variety of media software.
+Cybraries, located within the libraries, offer a variety of media software that you can utilize.
 As a member of the university you also have access to software either downloadable to your computer or virtually over the Internet.